G6EJD/ESP32-ESP8266-METAR-Decoder-and-Display/README.md

 You can compile the ESP8266 version for the ESP32 by changing ESP8266WiFI.h to WiFi.h.

-Version 5.00 adds further improvements and implements SSL connections to the METAR decoding process and adds an additional weather report section on screen.
+Version 5.1 and 6.1 adds further METAR decoding improvements and implements SSL connections to the METAR decoding process and adds an additional weather report section on screen.